Now Open

 Summer Heat and Action Sports in Washington

 Washington shares the same punishing desert climate as St. George — summer temperatures regularly above 105°F from June through September.
 Action sports facilities in this climate see peak usage early morning (5:30–9:00 AM) and evening (6:00–9:00 PM) when concrete surface temperatures drop below skin-burn levels.
 Mid-day sessions in July and August are generally unsafe without significant shade infrastructure.
-Washington Wheels Park is expected to include shade structures, but riders should still bring water, sunscreen, and consider timing around heat advisories.
+Regardless of on-site shade, riders should bring water, sunscreen, and consider timing around heat advisories.

 Safety and Etiquette